Proto4j/proto4j-esa/README.md

 }
 ```

-Finally, a `SharedJar` object has to be created (in order to interact with classes that have been marked as _shared_).
+Finally, a `esa` object has to be created (in order to interact with classes that have been marked as _shared_).
 Every shared Jar can be configured with the following options:

 | Name               | Description                                                                                                                                                                                                                                                                                                                                 |